 Which SSD drives are compatible with PS5?
-Sony have confirmed that they will allow you to upgrade your PlayStation 5's included 825GB capacity (See Also: PS5 SSD: How Much Storage Space Does It Have?) by purchasing compatible NVMe SSD drives.
+Sony has confirmed that they will allow you to upgrade your PlayStation 5's included 825GB capacity (See Also: PS5 SSD: How Much Storage Space Does It Have?) by purchasing compatible NVMe SSD drives.
 However, due to the nature of PS5 you'll need to use an SSD drive specifically whitelisted as compatible by Sony.

 Fortunately, as part of our PS5 guide, we're going to list all PS5 compatible SSD drives as soon as they are announced.
 We'll update this page as more options become available, but in the meantime, click through for additional reading: PS5 SSD: Why It's Better Than HDD.

 All PS5 Compatible SSD Drives Announced

 At the time of writing, Sony's yet to announce any PS5 compatible SSD drives.
 It's possible the platform holder may partner with an SSD drive manufacturer such as Western Digital or Seagate in order to offer some officially licensed options at launch.
 In fact, while the Japanese giant has yet to officially confirm support, Western Digital has advertised its SN850 PCIe Gen 4 M.2 NVMe SSD as compatible with the PS5, but later retracted that information.
 As a result, we wouldn't recommend splashing out, especially as the Japanese giant has confirmed that it won't be unlocking access to its additional SSD storage slot until later.